 Back off, BuzzFeed.
 We’ve been doing quizzes since before they were cool.
 Back in the ’00s, we produced quizzes for Match.com, MSN.com, Yahoo! and AOL.
 And we’re still at it.

-We produce a quick quiz logic that’s easy to import into whatever quiz software you use, or we can rock it old-school with a simpler approach.
+We create a quick quiz logic that’s easy to import into whatever quiz software you use, or we can rock it old-school with a simpler approach.
 We bring the funny or play it straight, depending on your institutional voice and project purpose.

 Got a dense, highly technical content project?
 Don’t sweat it.